 - Finally, after updating the credit note you can allocate it to the invoice that you're going to mark as bad debt using the "Allocate credit" button.

-If you've followed all of the steps everything should be reconciled and no amounts should be due, both for the invoice and for the credit note.
+As result, everything should be reconciled and no amounts should be due for the invoice and credit note.

 Tracking bad debt